 This is

-part one of a two-part interview with Guy Dorian, Sr. the second half will follow
+part one of a two-part interview with Guy Dorian, Sr. the second half of the interview can be found here.

 The Avengers,